 Obviously each ERP will have its unique suite of functions and capabilities to fulfill your expectations and your needs.
 We can expect, in general, to find business analytics and automatic report creation tools.

-With artificial intelligence at our doors, the ERP has all the reason to benefits from new technologies and perfect its analysis.
+With generative AI (artificial intelligence) at our doors, the ERP has all the reason to benefits from new technologies and perfect its analysis.
 ERP will also free teams from redundant tasks by producing the results that you need to make intelligent decisions without even having to ask.

 We can also find a human resource tools in an ERP to help us follow up with employees, to keep an important database of all information related to our team and to allow us to keep an eye on open jobs and their applicants.
 Tools like these enable you to better follow up with your teams.

 Finally, there are also modules for languages that simplify your life in a bilingual country like Canada.
 With the ability to translate the items, the descriptions, and the invoices into many languages, and by automating everything according to your client’s preferences, it’s much easier to do international business without offending our.Thus, during the implementation of an ERP, a wide choice of modules and functionalities is available to us.